nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Our implementations were at **least as difficult compared to half of AB-3 effort**.
 While we did not have to create many huge structures from scratch like the `ModelManager`, `Logic` and `Storage` components, we had to work with moving parts compared to AB-3.
 AB-3 does not support any form in automatic sorting.
 However, since we wanted a quick and easy way for insurance managers to view their most critical claims, we implemented an automatic sorting of claims for each client to show their respective open claims first.

-Lastly, as **our project involved money**, which is a sensitive value that we must get right.
+Lastly, as **our project involved money**, which is a sensitive value that has to be precise and accurate.
 We decided to store all values in cents to avoid having to use float (and having issues with floating point accuracy).
 However, this led to **greater care required to parse and convert values** to cents and ended up being a very time-consuming method to unit test.
 This method was still not completely fixed (the constraint of a maximum claim amount of $1 Million was yet to be implemented).